 South African Rusks have been around since the 1690s.
 Drying out bread and making rusks was a method of preserving bread by removing residual moisture.
 Originally rusks were basically double-baked bread.
 There are still recipes that call the baking and drying of store-bought bread dough.

-Over time, plenty of varieties of rusks has emerged.
-Some are made with yeast, some with sourdough and others are made with baking soda and baking powder.
-They are made with varying levels of sugar for sweetness, some are crammed with nuts, seeds and fruits.
+Over time, plenty of varieties of rusks have emerged.
+Some are made with yeast, some with sourdough, and others are made with baking soda and baking powder.
+They are made with varying levels of sugar for sweetness, some are crammed with nuts, seeds, and fruits.
 Perhaps the most famous of all rusk varieties is that of buttermilk rusks or karringmelk beskuit.

 What You Need for this Recipe